 Due to the critical nature of SAP environments, monitoring these systems has always been a priority in IT Operations.
-Traditionally this monitoring has been resolved satisfactorily with generalist tools which included SAP modules o complementing them with more specific tools such as Solution Manager or Focused Run.
+Traditionally, this monitoring has been satisfactorily resolved with generalist tools that included SAP modules or by complementing them with more specific tools such as Solution Manager or Focused Run.

 Although these kinds of tools have worked well in the On-Premise world, the current tendency towards the Cloud world is also affecting SAP Solutions, with a growing number of clients using IaaS Cloud platforms to deploy their SAP systems.

 In these environments, although traditional tools are compatible they present a series of disadvantages such as complex connectivity, increased costs due to having to deploy additional machines or more network traffic.

 For SAP environments deployed in Cloud, the logical thing to do would be to use native Cloud tools that will integrate with the tools already available for IaaS monitoring, enabling full-stack monitoring in a single point.

 In this article we talk about the solution offered by GCP to monitor SAP systems totally based on Stackdriver and, apart from offering a series of out-of-the-box metrics, it allows us to implement our own metrics.